-• Upload proof of attendance (CME documentation form available on Canvas D3 page) to the "Project Documents" tab for the course in Student Academics by 5:00 PM on the final day of Rotation E.
+• Upload proof of attendance (using CME documentation form on the Canvas D3 homepage) to the "Project Documents" tab for the course in Student Academics by 5:00 PM on the final day of Rotation E.

-Required Assignment 2: Dear Doctor Letter
+Required Assignment 3: Dear Doctor Letter

 This assignment is part of the PACE curriculum.
-Each student will demonstrate the development of professional identity by writing a letter to their future professional self.
-This will include a description of the kind of medical professional they hope to become as well as the type and setting of their medical practice.
+Students will demonstrate the development of professional identity by writing a letter to their future professional self to include a description of the kind of medical professional they hope to become, as well as the type and setting of their medical practice.
+Professional identity formation involves integrating one's personal identity with the professional standards and expectations of the medical field.
+This ongoing process enables medical professionals to remain true to themselves while providing exceptional care to patients and becoming well-rounded physicians.